The leaves are changing. Temps are cooling down. Autumn is coming. It’s time for a corn maze, a pumpkin patch, costumes, and Trick-or-Treating!

 Fall Fun for Families:

 Head to the Cincinnati Zoo for HallZOOween.
 This annual event includes animal encounters, Trick or Treat stations, and more.
-Happening weekends in October; included with your zoo admission.
+Happening October 17-18, 24-25; included with your zoo admission.
+Advance registration is required for 2020.

 Always a good time, Jack O’Lantern Junction returns to EnterTRAINment Junction: Walk through the kid-friendly trick-or-treat maze, visit the mini animated display and visit the area’s only indoor Pumpkin Patch – kids get a free mini pumpkin!
 Plus, don’t worry about the weather – it’s all indoors!
 Sept.
 19 – Oct.
 31, 2020.